A general framework for optimising cost-effectiveness of pandemic response under partial intervention measures

 The limitations of the study include the relatively small size of the simulated population (a typical town).
 The ABM itself was calibrated for a much larger population size, i.e., across millions of agents simulated at the state level (New South Wales).
 However, learning adaptive interventions at high temporal and SD-level resolutions demanded the reduction in the size of simulated population.
 In turn, we needed to proportionally reduce the economic costs incurred at the state level as a result of NPIs, assuming a linear scale.
-Nevertheless, the results are generalisable to larger population contexts.
+In order to make the results generalisable to larger population contexts, one would need to account for significant differences in NPI uptake and effectiveness across various populations and countries \cite{banholzer_estimating_2022}.
 Finally, the learned adaptive interventions do not guarantee global optimality, and solutions with even higher NHB are possible in principle.